 - Analysis and Enhancement The Group has implemented a Basel II compliant operational risk management system to support its workflow and analytical capabilities. - Education and Awareness The Group undertakes change management activities to improve the risk management knowledge, culture and policies of the Bank personnel.
 This is aligned with the principle and requirement that the front-line business and support units of the Group, are by nature of their direct involvement in interfacing with customers and in operating the business, responsible for managing operational risk and acting as the first line of defence. - Monitoring and Intervention This is where the principal head office risk control units, including the risk management function, compliance function and the internal audit function, actively manage operational non compliances, and incidences as a second and third line of defence respectively.
-The second line of defence also undertakes recovery actions, including business continuity measures in cases of incidences causing disruption to business activities.
+The second line of defence monitors and overseas the recovery actions, including business continuity measures in cases of incidences causing disruption to business activities as proposed and undertaken by First Line of Defense.